catbao/VOCA/README.md

 ```

 ### Database
 We backed up a database, we named it nycdata, you can import it in your computer's database.
-You can find it in '/voca-server/initdb' directory.
+You can find it in https://drive.google.com/file/d/1Ab4erGlKN9NFXj8WhFHGy6XoaTH4kNKu/view?usp=sharing.
 We use postgresql database, we also recommend you to use it.

 Then, you can enter the '/voca-server/initdb' directory, and run the encode_bigarray_ave file.
 You can see that there are 3 files in your database at this time, namely nycdata, nycdata_om3, tablenum.